shawilly/dev-portfolio/client/README.md

 - **`src/`**: This directory contains the source code of the project.
 - **`public/`**: Public assets like images and static files.

+## Deployment

+This `client` folder holds the site's code that will be visible.
+In order for the node server to show the most recent changes, you will have to run:

+`npm run build`

+Which will start the `vite` build of the client.
+Once built, you can follow the `README` in the main folder if you want to run the node server to make sure your build was successful before pushing.

 ## Contributing

 I welcome contributions from the community!
 If you'd like to contribute to this project, please follow these guidelines: